-Since Forward Funding commenced on July 1, 2000, the Authority has experienced a cumulative and serious underperformance of the sales tax - its primary revenue source - and in the current fiscal year, no increase in this revenue source at all.
-While new revenue sources from the Commonwealth are not a certainty at this date, the Authority elected to include a new revenue source in the fiscal year 2010 budget in order to close the projected operating deficiency of \$160 million.
+Since Forward Funding commenced on July 1, 2000, the Authority has experienced a cumulative and serious underperformance of the sales tax - its primary revenue source - and in the current fiscal year and FY2011, no increase in this revenue source at all.

-The Authority's financial situation in the current fiscal year is dire - without additional funds being made available, the MBTA will likely be unable to invest the required amounts to fund the CIP and the following consequences are likely to result:
+The Authority's financial situation in the current fiscal year is challenging.
+Without a discrete source of pay-as-you-go capital funds the MBTA will likely be unable to invest the required amounts included in the CIP resulting in an increased backlog of state of good repair needs.